-Though both methods of transportation are nice, I’d have to say I preferred to just walk and be able to leisurely take photos and browse as I pleased.
+Though both methods of transportation are nice, I'd have to say I preferred to walk and be able to take photos and browse as I pleased.

 Though there were formerly eight different cathedrals within the walls of Intramuros, there are now just two left.

-It’s now been rebuilt and renovated numerous times, but it was originally constructed from local bamboo and palm branches.
+It's now been rebuilt and renovated numerous times, but it was initially constructed from local bamboo and palm branches.

 Fires, earthquakes, and a variety of conflicts and invasions, yet San Agustin Church still stands.

 Another church that has a similar history and is perhaps more visually pleasing is the Manila Cathedral.

 This Roman Catholic cathedral was first constructed in 1571, and it's also gone through several devastating disasters, with a final renovation completed in 1958.